Ultimate Guide To WordPress RSS

 • Feed Type: Archives

-• Description: Day – Displays the latest posts in each archive
+• Description: Day – Displays the latest post entries in each archive

 • Feed Type: Archives

-• Description: Month – RSS feed that displays latest items in each archive
+• Description: Month – Feed that includes latest post entries in each archive

 • Feed Type: Archives

-• Description: Year – Includes latest posts in each archive
+• Description: Year – Includes the latest post entries in each archive

 • Feed Type: Search Results

-• Description: Displays the latest posts for a search query
+• Description: Displays the latest entries for a search query

 • Example Feed: http://yourdomain.com/search/term/feed/